AndreyKoudr/Octree/README.md

 	Classifying cells ...
 	rasterisation, refinement, in/out time spent 6.60028

-My laptop is not "high-end", AMD Ryzen 5 4500U with Radeon Graphics 2.38 GHz.
+My laptop (2021) is not "high-end" (2018) , AMD Ryzen 5 4500U 2.38 GHz.
+And of course my meshing process does not end with octree refinement, we shall see.
+This comparison is just "an order of maginitude".

 What is good and what is bad